 Micro greens are most often grown in greenhouses or other protective structures due to the fragile nature of the product.
 Growing on raised platforms or tables eliminates frequent bending over to tend the plants.
-Provide sufficient air circulation with fans to prevent disease and mold issues.
+Sufficient air circulation can be provided with fans to prevent disease and mold issues.
 The flats of micro greens need to be kept moist but not overly wet.
-Many growers utilize bottom-watering methods to minimize soil splashing, which also produces a cleaner finished product.
+Many growers utilize bottom-watering methods to minimize soil splashing, which also helps to produce a cleaner finished product.

 Because of the one-cut nature of micro greens, succession planting is necessary to produce a steady supply of this crop.
 Sowing dates and quantities of seed sown should be based upon customer demand, delivery schedules, and varietal growth rates.
 As noted, different varieties grow at different rates.
 Keep records and modify your system as needed.

 Micro greens are tender and need to be handled with care.
 Harvest by cutting handfuls with scissors, or cut entire flats with an electric knife.
 Depending on your market requirements you may opt to cut the product directly into its final packaging, such as a clear plastic clamshell or tote, for mixing and/or washing.
 Refrigeration is generally necessary to maintain freshness and quality after harvest.
-Packaging is selected to suit the intended primary end user, whether sold by individual serving size or in bulk, based on weight or volume.
+Packaging can be selected according to the primary end-users in your market, whether sold in an individual-serving size or in bulk, based on weight or volume.

-If you're not already routinely asking your buyers and chefs for their input and feedback, add to your checklist, too, so you can continually modify and improve your product line.
+If you're not already routinely surveying your buyers and chefs for input and feedback, add that to your checklist, too, so you can continually modify and improve your product line.
 Customers stay more engaged when offered novel varieties and combinations, particularly when they're confident your products are consistently fresh and of the highest quality.

 These are simple guidelines from Johnny's Research Team to help you get your micro greens program up and running.
-Produced efficiently and marketed successfully, micro greens can bring a whole new level of diversity to your operation.
+Produced efficiently and marketed successfully, micro greens can elevate your operation to a whole new level.
 For additional information about year-round micro greens production, refer to the following resources.

-- Read Johnny's Top Picks for Getting Started with Micro Greens »
+- Top Picks for Getting Started with Micro Greens Article »

-- View a list of Johnny's Herb Varieties for Micro Greens »
+- Johnny's Herb Varieties for Micro Greens Product List »

-- View a list of Johnny's Fast-Growing Micro Greens Varieties »
+- Johnny's Fast-Growing Micro Greens Varieties Product List »

-- View a list of Johnny's Slow-Growing Micro Greens Varieties »
+- Johnny's Slow-Growing Micro Greens Varieties Product List »

-- View a comprehensive list of All Johnny's Micro Greens »
+- All Johnny's Micro Greens Product List »